GiorgosTagkoulis/Traveling-Salesman-Problem/README.md

 ## Travelling Salesman Problem

-This is the project for the course DD2440 - Advanced Algorithms
+This is a solution to the travelling salesman problem, using an evolutionary algorithm for the course DD2380-Artificial-Intelligence.